With a legacy of poster design and surreal art, Switzerland is more creative than its organized image would betray.

 In the book "The End of Bon Voyage", a classic tale of seafaring is brought to life through line drawing.
-The devastation of a shipwreck and the haunted eyes of a sea captain are rendered all the more intense by the medium of felt-tipped pen.
+The devastation of a shipwreck and the haunted eyes of a sea captain are rendered all the more intense by the medium of the felt-tipped pen.
 Meanwhile, try and spot the hidden penguin in the chaotic illustration of Moby Dick for Penguin’s audio-books series.

 Bernese illustrator Jared Muralt is a master at his craft.
 Peek through his sketchbooks on his website for an insight into his process.

 Sitting firmly on the traditional side of illustration, Angelo Boog creates beautiful and intricate images.
-Whether drawing animals, plants or people, the attention to detail in his work is stunning.
-That’s just as well, because he often specializes in stamps.
+Whether drawing animals, plants, or people, the attention to detail in his work is stunning.
+That’s just as well because he often specializes in stamps.